martinosorb/machine-learning-novice/_episodes/02-regression.md

 keypoints:
 - "We can model linear data using a linear or least squares regression."
 - "A linear regression model can be used to predict values within the range of validity."
-- "We should split up our training dataset and use part of it to test the model."
+- "We should test models with data that has not been used to fit them."
-- "For non-linear data we can use logarithms to make the data linear."
+- "Transformations of the data may allow for fitting of linear models to nonlinear relationships."
 ---

 # Linear regression